- Persons required to register compulsorily

 - UN Bodies and Government Organisations

-- Persons in any other state with aggregate Turnover of more than threshold limit.
+- Persons in any other state with aggregate Turnover of more than Rs.
+20 lakhs.

-- persons who are required to deduct tax under section 37
+- Persons who are required to deduct tax under section 51

 - Where a business carried on by a taxable person registered under this Act is transferred, whether on account of succession or otherwise, to another person as a going concern, the transferee, or the successor, as the case may be, shall be liable to be registered with effect from the date of such transfer or succession.

-- In case of amalgamation or demerger of two or more companies by order of high court, the transferee shall be liable to be registered, where required, with effect from the date on which the Registrar of Companies issues a certificate of incorporation.
+- In a case of amalgamation or demerger of two or more companies by order of High Court or Tribunal, the transferee shall be liable to be registered, where required, with effect from the date on which the Registrar of Companies issues a certificate of incorporation.

-- An agriculturist shall not be considered as a taxable person and shall not be liable to take registration.
+- A farmer shall not be considered as a taxable person and shall not be liable to take registration.

-- The supplier shall not be liable to registration if his aggregate turnover consists of only goods and/or services which are not liable to tax under this Act.
+- The supplier shall not be liable to registration if his aggregate turnover consists of only goods and services which are not liable to tax or wholly exempt under this Act.

-- A person doing more than one business in a state may obtain separate registration for each business.
+- A person doing more than one business in a state may obtain a separate registration for each business.
 However, he is not compulsorily required to do so.
-If he makes separate registration then all his firms are taken as separate firms for all purpose.
-And they have to pay tax and issue invoice for supply of goods/service between themselves.
+If he makes separate registration, then all his firms are taken as separate firms for all purpose.
+And they have to pay tax and issue invoice for the supply of goods/service between themselves.

-- If a person operates in more than one states than such person is required to register separately in every such state.
+- If a person operates in more than one states, then such person is required to register separately in every such state.
+Every such establishment will be treated as distinct person.

 - where a person who is liable to be registered under this Act fails to obtain registration, the proper officer may proceed to register such person in the manner as may be prescribed.